simonhauck/gradle-release-plugin/README.md

 ### Parameter specification

 Here are all parameters listed for the `release` extension.
-The plugin provides sensible defaults for all parameters so you can start without any configuration.
+The plugin provides sensible defaults for all parameters, so you can start without any configuration.

 | **Parameter Name**          | Type         | **Description**                                                                                                  | **Default value**                         |